What Is Linalool? The Lavender Cannabis Terpene Explained

 LA Confidential, LA Confidential or so-called ‘Confidential’ and ‘Confidential OG’, is a heavily Indica-dominant hybrid with 95% indica and 5% sativa.
 This strain originates from Southern California from the crossing of DNA genetics between OG LA Affie and Afghani.

-Apple Jack, It comes from a crossbreeding of its parents, Jack Herer and White Widow, having the perfect balance 50/50 of Indica and Sativa dominance.
-Some users report it may be helpful for relieving stress and easing chronic pain.
+Apple Jack comes from a crossbreeding of its parents, Jack Herer and White Widow, giving it a balanced 50/50 mix of Indica and Sativa genetics.
+It is one of the cultivars often noted for carrying linalool.

-Emergen-c, This strain was made from the cross between the genetics of Seed Junky and Mintz.
-It’s often reported by users for its potential to lift mood and boost creativity.
+Emergen-c was made from a cross between the genetics of Seed Junky and Mintz.
+Reviewers often describe its bright, citrus-forward aroma.

 Conclusion

-You can consider linalool a terpene with many potential efficacies other than the calm and relaxed smell it provides.
-It can be found in several different plants and some of them are our food ingredients such as lavender, rosewood, bay leaves, and cinnamon.
+You can think of linalool as a terpene with more to it than its calm, floral smell.
+It can be found in several different plants, and some of them are everyday food ingredients such as lavender, rosewood, bay leaves, and cinnamon.